OpenNebula/docs/source/deployment/open_cloud_host_setup/lxd_driver.rst

     disk.raw       -> map -> /dev/loop0
     one/one-7-54-0 -> map -> /dev/nbd0

-However thigs can get tricky when dealing with images with a partition table, you can check the code of the mapper devices `here <https://github.com/OpenNebula/one/blob/master/src/vmm_mad/remotes/lib/lxd/mapper/>`_.
+However things can get tricky when dealing with images with a partition table, you can check the code of the mapper devices `here <https://github.com/OpenNebula/one/blob/master/src/vmm_mad/remotes/lib/lxd/mapper/>`_.

 ..
 TODO Review with latest format, include a simple mapper